Two ancient tombs discovered in Egypt date back thousands of years

 The other tomb has five entrances leading to a rectangular hall and contains two burial shafts located in the northern and southern sides of the tomb.

-Among the artifacts found inside are funerary cones, painted wooden funerary masks, clay vessels, a collection of some 450 statues and a mummy wrapped in linen which was likely of a top official.
+Among the artifacts found inside are funerary cones, painted wooden funerary masks, clay vessels, a collection of about 450 statues, and a mummy that was likely a top official.
 A cartouche carved on the ceiling bears the name of King Thutmose I of the early 18th dynasty.